Portfolio Management Tool

 Clients

-• Want to be able to conduct their own stress tests, and to reduce the time it takes sales to get back to them with various analyses
+• Want to be able to conduct their own stress tests, as they currently feel frustrated by the amount of time it takes sales to get back to them with various analyses

 • A better onboarding experience, as they find the website confusing to navigate